domenhauko/HLA-Go2-simulation/README.md

         └── /odom
               │
               ▼
-      compact_odom_adapter.py
+      go2_robot_state_adapter.py
               │
-              ▼
-          MQTT broker
+              ├── CSV log file
               │
+              └── MQTT: go2/vehicle_state
+                      │
                       ▼
               hla_gateway_receiver.py
                       │
                       ▼
              Portico RTI / DemoFederation
                       │
                       ▼
                   hla_viewer.py
 ```

-At the current stage, the HLA path focuses on robot pose visualization:
+At the current stage, the HLA path focuses on robot pose visualization using the following attributes:

 - `x`
 - `y`
 - `yaw`

-The viewer uses these values to draw a simple 2D robot footprint and heading indication.
+The viewer subscribes to the HLA object updates and renders a simple 2D robot footprint and heading indicator.

 ---